docs-of-all-trades/Bio/README.md

 ### Howdy, glad you joined!👋

-I'm Constantine or K, a docs tinkerman & a silver-lining specialist with more than a decade of experience in planning, designing, developing, delivering and maintaining Documentation for a variety of audiences and purposes.
+I'm Constantine/K, a docs tinkerman & a silver-lining specialist with more than a decade of experience in planning, designing, developing, delivering and maintaining Documentation for a variety of audiences and purposes.

 My specialty is presenting complex ideas in ways that are clear and concise.
 My superpower is asking the right questions.